ipfs/ipfs-docs/docs/concepts/privacy.md

 By default, an IPFS node announces to the rest of the network that it is willing to share every CID in its cache (in other words, _reproviding_ content that it's retrieved from other nodes), as well as CIDs that you've explicitly pinned in order to make them consistently available.
 If you'd like to disable this behavior, you can do so in the [reprovider settings](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#reprovider) of your node's config file.

-Disabling default reprovision still enables you to provide data that you've pinned, so it's still possible for you to provide other nodes with content that you care about and want to make sure continues to be available over IPFS.
+Disabling default reprovision doesn't have an impact on the availability of items that you've pinned — it only keeps your node from offering to share the non-pinned CIDs that are in your cache — so you can still use pinning to provide other nodes with content that you care about and want to make sure continues to be available over IPFS.

 ### Using a public gateway